Gold Insights: 3 Reasons Why Gold Could Be Higher In 2017

 3) Real rates continued to move lower

 As many of you who have read my previous work know, I always make a point of talking about real rates and gold.
 Gold is the anti-monetization trade.
 When inflation outstrips interest rates, real rates are negative because your currency is losing value.
-Gold holds its value alongside real estate, expensive art, expensive wine etc.
+Gold holds its value alongside real estate, expensive art, expensive wine, etc.

 When real rates move lower, which they are once again beginning to as a result of higher inflation, gold does quite well.

-Therefore my third reason for explaining why gold moved up in 2017 would be that investors sought out gold as a hedge against a decline in paper assets such as bonds and stocks.
+Therefore, my third reason for explaining why gold moved up in 2017 would be that investors sought out gold as a hedge against a decline in paper assets such as bonds and stocks.

 Of course, beyond pointing to increasing inflation, weakening real yields and deeply oversold conditions, there are other factors that can also help drive gold prices higher.
 These include increased volatility in equities and other asset classes.
 The US equities are currently stuck in a period of remarkably low volatility.
 Another factor which until recently was working against gold was a strengthening US dollar.
-This trade seems to getting slightly long in the tooth as other economies around the world seem to be showing signs of life.
+This trade seems to be getting slightly long in the tooth as other economies around the world seem to be showing signs of life.

 To put it plainly, there are plenty of reasons why gold will be a profitable trade in 2017.
 Over the past few months, I have been guarded on the prospects of gold.
-Maybe its the new year, but I am beginning to see strong reasons to be optimistic about the yellow metal.
+Maybe it's the new year, but I am beginning to see strong reasons to be optimistic about the yellow metal.

 Disclosure: I am/we are long GDX CALLS.